inet-framework/inet-tutorials/configurator/doc/step12.md

 <p><pre class="snippet" src="../omnetpp.uncommented.ini" from="Step12" until="####"></pre></p>

+Explanation:

-- For hosts in `area1` to operate in ad-hoc mode, IP forwarding is turned on, and their management modules are set to ad-hoc management.
+- For hosts in area 1 to operate in ad-hoc mode, IP forwarding is turned on, and their management modules are set to ad-hoc management.
 - `area1host1` is configured to ping `area2host1`, which is on the other side of the network.
 - Routes to all hosts and communication ranges are visualized.